andynog/cosmocope/README.md

 In the future, the idea is to engage the community to add Cosmos topics (tags) to their Github public repositories in order to allow the tool to discover these repositories as part of the Cosmos Ecosystem.

-**NOTE:** Because this tool uses unauthenticated API calls to Github, there's a [rate limit](https://developer.github.com/v3/search/#rate-limit) of __10 requests__ per minutes so running this tool many times per minute might give you error messages.
+**NOTE:** Because this tool uses unauthenticated API calls to Github, there's a [rate limit](https://developer.github.com/v3/search/#rate-limit) so running this tool many times per minute might give you error messages.
+The rate limit error message gives you a wait time (in minutes) that you have to wait to run it again successfully.

 ## Installation